UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-27-team03-trajectory_pred_plan.md

 ### Predictors
 A decoder unit is primarily MCG Blocks.
 To make final prediction, the embeddings are passed through multiple decoders units sequentially.
 In the last decoder unit, an additional MLP is applied to output the soft prediction of future trajectories distribution.

 Finally, a Expectation Maximization (EM) algorithm with Gaussian Mixure Model (GMM) prior is trained on the distribution parameters including mean, covariance matrix, and probability.
+Alternatively, the final layer may employ Multi-Head Attention for the same predictions.

 ![image info](../assets/images/team03/gmm.png)